What is eventing?

 These tests developed from the training regime of horses used in military combat up through World War I. War horses were required to be fit yet agile, obedient, brave and determined.
 As their usefulness in combat diminished with the development of mechanized tools of war, these highly trained and greatly respected horses became repurposed for competitions between nations during peaceful times.
 These competitions became known as Horse Trials, and the sport known as Eventing.

-The three phases of the Horse Trial test the ability, versatility and preparedness of the horse and rider.
+The three phases of the Horse Trial test the agility, versatility and preparedness of the horse and rider.
 Recognized horse trials have varying degrees of difficulty depending on the competitive level, which may range from Beginner Novice through Advanced in nationally recognized events, and CCI1* through CCI5* in internationally recognized competitions.
 National horse trials are governed by the United States Equestrian Federation (USEF) and the US Eventing Association (USEA).
 International horse trials are sanctioned by the Fédération Equestré Internationale, or FEI.
 CCI is the acronym for Concourse Complete International.

 The first phase of a Horse Trial is always dressage, a series of suppling and strengthening exercises performed in a flat, enclosed arena.
 “Dressage” comes from the French word meaning “training.”
 Dressage training develops the horse’s submission and responsiveness to the rider’s aids…his seat, legs and hands… and the horse’s strength and agility to perform the intricate movements that were required for cavalry exercises.
 The dressage ground work is the foundation upon which the two jumping phases are built, as it develops the strength and balance the horse must have for the rigors of the cross-country phase and the precision of show jumping.
 Dressage is always the first test of horse and rider, followed by the jumping phases.
 In a CCI-S competition, either jumping phase may follow dressage.